Ronda Rousey Subdues McMahon In Impressive WWE Debut

 Ronda Rousey teamed up with Kurt Angle to take on Stephanie McMahon and Triple H in a mixed tag match at Wrestlemania 34 on Sunday and boy did she prove doubters wrong.
 Prior to her official debut at the WWE, there have been so many reactions to her ability to adapt.
 The former UFC champion’s athletism has never been in doubt but the WWE is on another level of intensity, Jonathan Coachman said via WrestilingInc.
 According to The Sportster, even a number of the female superstars aren’t thrilled about the former UFC fighter stealing much of the spotlight.
 The Sportster said a handful of WWE stars like Nia Jax and Nikki Bella expressed their discontent on Twitter.

-The Sportster explained the reason for the discontent with Rousey joining the WWE was because she was given ‘a main event’ without working as hard as they did.
+The Sportster explained the reason for the discontent with Rousey joining the WWE was because she was given “a main event” without working as hard as they did.
 Many of the WWE superstars have worked their whole life to be reckoned with but Rousey is getting all the attention instantly.
 However, Coachman believes that the female stars should try to “work closely with Rousey and learn from her rather than be sour about it.”
 The former MMA star proved on Sunday why all the attention she was getting is not misplaced.

 VICTORY for @RondaRousey & @RealKurtAngle as the ROWDY one makes @StephMcMahon TAP OUT! #WrestleMania #TeamRousey pic.twitter.com/wfT2pden9W